Best restaurants on the islands

 Castello

-Probably the world’s oldest piece of advice for finding a good restaurant in an unfamiliar place is: go where the locals are eating.
-If you follow this advice in Kuressaare, the capital of Saaremaa, you will end up at Castello.
-The name of the restaurant gives you a clear idea of what to expect: Italian ciabattas and bruchettas, pastas and pizzas alongside Saaremaa beef liver, pork ribs, roast potatoes and onion jam.
-Castello is a cornerstone of local cuisine.
+Perhaps the oldest piece of advice for finding a good restaurant in an unfamiliar place is this: eat where you see plenty of locals already there.
+If you follow that rule in Kuressaare, the capital of Saaremaa, you should head to Castello.
+The name of the restaurant says quite clearly what to expect.
+Italian-style ciabattas and bruschettas, pastas and pizzas sit alongside Saaremaa beef liver, pork ribs, roast potatoes and onion jam.
+Castello is a stronghold of local taste.

 Ku-Kuu

-The Ku-Kuu Fish Restaurant, located in the Kuressaare Town Park, has also earned a high score from the evaluators.
-Kuressaare Kuursaal is undoubtedly a must-visit for every fish lover during the summer.
-The restaurant is made even more special by Chef Toomas Leedu, a dedicated fisherman himself.
-At Ku-Kuu, you can enjoy the freshest fish on the island – directly from the fishermen’s nets that very morning.
+Ku-Kuu, a fish restaurant located in Kuressaare Castle Park, has also received a strong score from the judges.
+Kuressaare Kuursaal is undoubtedly the place every fish lover should visit in summer.
+The restaurant is led by head chef Toomas Leedu, who is also a passionate fisherman, something that clearly shows on the plate.
+At Ku-Kuu you’ll find some of the freshest fish on the island: the catch that has come out of fishermen’s nets that very morning.

 Prelude